Actions

 Not wanting to find out his actual reaction, the archivist kept quiet, hoping to seem like he was still sleeping.

-"I know you're awake, Dan Heng", Blades voice was a lot closer then before.
+"I know you're awake", Blade's voice was a lot closer then before.
+How had he not heard his footsteps?

-Dan Heng let out a sharp sigh, but didn't move.
+Dan Heng inhaled sharply, but didn't move.

-"Please leave...", his voice came out weaker then he liked, "I'll be there in a few minutes."
+"Please leave...", he spoke quietly, "I'll be there in a few minutes."

-"I don't think I will.", he heard Blade sit down at the end of his makeshift bed, "Not until you tell me, why you're sulking in your bed in the middle of the day."
+"I don't think I will", he heard Blade sit down at the end of his makeshift bed, "Not until you tell me, why you're sulking in your bed in the middle of the day."

 Oh... so he did sleep in.

-"Cause I've never seen you in this state before and I want to know the reason behind it."
+"Because I've never seen you in this state before and I want to know the reason behind it."

 "I-", he didn't really know what to say.